daccotta-org/daccotta/README.md

     - After registering your Node.js app, Firebase will provide your app's configuration object code.
 This code includes your API keys and other project-specific details.
         ![image](https://github.com/user-attachments/assets/59ae730b-01da-440a-8e31-6d9aecb4b2b9)

+     - In the Authentication section of your Firebase project in the console, ensure that you have enabled the Email/Password sign-in method under `Sign-in Method`.

      - Set the Firebase credentials in your `client/.env` file as above , refer to .env.example.:

        ```